Ethylene Glycol Toxicity

 Pyridoxine (Nestrex)

-Clinical Context: Water-soluble vitamin B6, which is a cofactor in conversion of GA to nonoxalate compounds.
-Involved in synthesis of GABA within CNS.
+Clinical Context: Water-soluble vitamin B6, which is a cofactor in conversion of glycolic acid to nonoxalate compounds.
+Involved in synthesis of GABA within the central nervous system.

 Thiamine (Thiamilate)